OpenGVLab/EfficientQAT/README.md

 Official PyTorch implement of paper [EfficientQAT: Efficient Quantization-Aware Training for Large Language Models](https://arxiv.org/abs/2407.11062)

 ## News
+- [2024/10] 🔥 We release a new weight-activation quantization algorithm, [PrefixQuant](https://github.com/ChenMnZ/PrefixQuant), which is the first work to let the performance of static activation quantization surpasses dynamic ones.
 - [2024/08] The new inference backend [T-MAC](https://github.com/microsoft/T-MAC) from Microsoft has supported EffcientQAT models.
 - [2024/08] We support for the quantization of [Mistral-Large-Instruct](https://huggingface.co/mistralai/Mistral-Large-Instruct-2407).
 W2g64 Mistral-Large-Instruct with our EfficientQAT can compress the 123B models to 35 GB with only 4 points accuracy degeneration.
 - [2024/07] New featurs!
 We support to transfer EfficientQAT quantized models into `GPTQ v2` format and `BitBLAS` format, which can be directly loaded through [GPTQModel](https://github.com/ModelCloud/GPTQModel).